bootchk/sleepSyncAgent/README.md

 "Reachback firefly algorithm".
 But in firefly algorithms, all units xmit sync.
 Here, we decide a master.
 Here, more than one unit (even slaves) may xmit sync, but in the ideal state, only one master does.

 "time triggered communication".
 Units are synced and communicate on a schedule of slots.

+Mesh
+=

+Currently the algorithm assumes all units are in range of all other units.

+FUTURE: In a mesh, that assumption is relaxed.
+Sync is relayed.
+The algorithm does not keep an elaborate topology with routing tables.
+The algorithm would still have one master.
+The master might not be in a central geographic position (which would minimize relaying.)

 Building